-We need volunteers to help us locate and survey springs.
-Using a simple smartphone survey, tell us about the health of the spring and surrounding vegetation you find so we can track the state of water sources for wildlife and identify priorities for future spring stewardship projects.
+We need volunteers to help us locate and survey springs in the Sky Islands.
+Using a simple smartphone app, you can tell us about the health of the spring and surrounding vegetation so we can track the state of water sources for wildlife and identify priorities for future stewardship projects.
+Learn more about Spring Seeker and how to join us below.

 Project contact: Sarah Truebe, Habitat Conservation Manager (email@example.com)